 Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-Mortgage loans are no longer offered by the Company.
+Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low.

-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS
+The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS (see "Liquidity Risk").
+To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.

-The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
-Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
+The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable

-In terms of the shared appreciation, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders
+Although in such an event the total value of the outstanding loan will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
+In terms of the shared appreciation, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders and swap provider.